-- With external pump connected to upper external socket, lift the external pump out of the water container and allow the pump to run briefly. - Disconnect the external pump and set the valves to drain the internal tank and water heater, as shown opposite. - Open the kitchen tap, vanity tap, shower mixer and shower head to the fully open, mixed hot and cold position, and allow system to drain.
+- With external pump connected to upper external socket, lift the external pump out of the water container and allow the pump to run briefly. - Disconnect the external pump and set the valves to drain the internal tank and water heater, as shown apposite. - 5) Open the kitchen top, vanity tap, shower mixer and shower head to the fully open, mixed hot and cold position, and allow system to drain.
 Run the internal pump briefly. - Dis-connect input and output connections to the internal pump and allow water to drain from connections - Again run the internal pump for short time to expel any water from the pump body. - Unscrew shower head, or shower head and hose, and shake dry. - It is advised to leave the pump, and shower head and hose, disconnected until further use.

-Please also check handbook and/or appliance manufacturers instructions for further winterisation advice connected to lower outer socket.
-Upper socket is used only to fill internal tank
+Please also check handbook and/or appliance manufacturers instructions for further winterisation advice

-When power is supplied to the pump, it will draw water from the selected source, and pump it to the caravan taps, shower and water heater.
-The pump is fitted with its own pressure switch, and the pump will continue to pump water, until the pressure of water on the output of the pump reaches a pre-set level.
-For this pre-set to be achieved, the taps must be closed.
+When power is supplied to the internal pump, it will draw water from the selected water source, and pump that water through to the caravan taps, shower and water heater.
+The pump is fitted with its own pressure switch, and the pump will continue to pump water, until the pressure of water between the output of the pump and the taps reaches a pre-set level.
+For this pressure to be achieved, the taps must be closed.